-One key to improving cybersecurity assurance not covered in the guidance is having a healthy relationship between heads of internal audit and chief information security officers (CISOs).
-This potentially symbiotic relationship can help align internal audit and information security on frameworks, risks, and controls while supporting management of the expanding cybersecurity risk profile.
+On e key to improving cybersecurity assurance not covered in the guidance is having a healthy relationship between heads of internal audit and chief information security officers (CISOs).
+This potentially symbiotic relationship can help align internal audit and information security on frameworks, risks, and controls while supporting managing the expanding cybersecurity risk profile.